AndreiShagin/AndreiShagin_Projects/EN/Kaggle_ML_NLP_Disaster_Tweets/README.md

-# Project Identifying Fake and Real Disaster Tweets
+# Identifying Fake and Real Disaster Tweets
 > Kaggle test, based on the history of tweets, train a model that will predict a real tweet about a disaster or a fake.

 ## Content